Hengy/PCB-Designs/README.md

 # PCB-Designs
-PCB designs for various ICs and circuits, some with Arduino examples for testing
+PCB designs for various ICs and circuits, some with Arduino examples for testing.